wearetilt/Tilt-Website/wp-content/plugins/disable-author-archives/readme.txt

 = Where can I find the plugin's configuration settings? =

 The plugin does not require any kind of configuration.
-Author archives will be disabled as soon as the plugin was activated.
+Author archives are disabled as soon as the plugin is activated.

 == Changelog ==

+= 1.3.1 =
+* Removed View link from admin's Users list.
+Suggested by @khaiknievel.
+Thanks!

+= 1.3.0 =
+* Opened plugin for translations.
+* Set filter callback priorities to lowest possible value.

 = 1.2.1 =
 * Subtle optimization.